 Using Avamys Nasal Spray for Hay Fever: Fluticasone Furoate Guide

-Avamys nasal spray (fluticasone furoate 27.5mcg) is a prescription-only intranasal corticosteroid that is considered one of the most effective treatments for hay fever (allergic rhinitis) in the UK.
-Unlike antihistamines which primarily address sneezing, itching, and runny nose, Avamys treats the underlying nasal inflammation that causes all hay fever nasal symptoms — making it the first-line recommendation for persistent or moderate-to-severe hay fever according to NICE guidelines.
+Key fact: Avamys nasal spray (fluticasone furoate 27.5mcg) is a prescription-only intranasal corticosteroid considered one of the most effective treatments for hay fever in the UK.
+Unlike antihistamines which primarily address sneezing and itching, Avamys treats the underlying nasal inflammation that causes all hay fever nasal symptoms — making it the first-line recommendation for persistent or moderate-to-severe hay fever according to NICE guidelines.

 Get Avamys Prescribed Online